psds01/alas/README.md

 1. Create batches from the dataset.
 2. Define a model.
-3. Optimize the model for each batch for $n\_epoch$ times.
+3. Optimize the model for each batch for `n_epoch` times.

 <!-- We can see a few glaring flaws in this approach.  -->

 There are a couple of issues with this approach:
-1. As the number of epochs reach $n\_epoch$, there will be certain patterns in the data that the model will have already learned.
+1. As the number of epochs reach `n_epoch`, there will be certain patterns in the data that the model will have already learned.
 It makes little sense to include such patterns again in the batches and/or dataset for the model to learn.
 2. The loss from instances where it makes glaring mistakes will be overshadowed by accumulated marginal loss from the trivial/almost-learned instances.
-The algebraic correlation $He:Doctor::she:Nurse$ from `word2vec` is an (in)famous example of this.
+The algebraic correlation `He:Doctor::she:Nurse` from `word2vec` is an (in)famous example of this.

 ### Can we do better?
 The main question we are trying to ask here and get an answer to is: